 Critical limb ischemia is a potentially dangerous condition in which certain areas of your body aren’t getting enough blood flow or oxygen.
 When left untreated, critical limb ischemia can lead to serious complications, even limb loss.
-At Peachstate Advanced Cardiac and Endovascular (PACE) in Atlanta, Georgia, Griffin, Georgia & Newnan, Georgia, Oghenerukevwe Odiete, MD, FACC, a board-certified interventional cardiologist and endovascular specialist, can prevent and treat critical limb ischemia.
+At Peachstate Advanced Cardiac and Endovascular (PACE) in Atlanta, Georgia, Griffin, Georgia & Newnan, Georgia, Oghenerukevwe Odiete, MD, FACC, a board-certified interventional cardiologist and vascular specialist, can prevent and treat critical limb ischemia.
 Call or book an appointment online to learn more.

 Critical limb ischemia is a condition that causes inadequate blood flow and oxygen to certain parts of the body.
 While it’s most common in the limbs, it can occur anywhere, including the heart, intestines, or brain.